srs81/CakePHP-AjaxMultiUpload/README.md

 ## ChangeLog

+* Version 1.1.1 / Jul 22 2015: you can now restrict file types that can be uploaded
 * Version 1.1.0 / May 21 2015: now uses Dropzone.js instead of the older file upload
 * Version 1.0.3 / Jul 30 2012: multiple view/edit on same views possible (thanks to bobartlett@github)
 * Version 1.0.2 / Jul 16 2012: deleteAll() and listing() functionality added